MDCore/mdcore.github.io/_posts/2018-09-09-Manager-README.md

 title: Manager README
 ---

 Hi, I'm Gavin.
-You can see the CV I used to get this job at `[redacted. but email me]` if you want to know more about my working background.
-The TL;DR is: I'm a career web-dev.
+I'm a career web-dev.
 I discovered I'm more into people than tech, so I manage people now.
 I'm writing this to give you some insights into my approach to work, and working with you.

-Whether you report to me or not you might find the stuff below applicable :)
+Whether you report to me or not you might find the stuff below applicable.
+If you want to see me from a CV perspective I can drop you a copy of the CV I used to get this job.

 # Some of the ways I think about work and managing